dgelsin/QBB_Puerto_Rico_2016/README.md

 Unfortunately, it is not so straightforward when you take into account 5' & 3' UTRs, operons, and truncated or elongated transcripts.
 Thus, assembling full transcripts is a guesstimate of the full length transcript and must be verified experimentally (ie northern blot).
 Our next task is to assemble full length transcripts from the aligned reads and then quantitate how many reads fall within the assembled transcript boundaries.

-We will be using one of the best transcript assemblers available called `stringtie` which was developed by in Dr. Steven Salzberg's lab.
+We will be using one of the best transcript assemblers available called `stringtie` which was developed by Mihaela Pertea in Dr. Steven Salzberg's lab.
 This is the succesor to cufflinks2.
 In order use `stringtie` with our alignments we have to convert the files into the correct file types.

 **Convert sam to bam**
 > `$ samtools view -bS /Users/DRG/Desktop/HFX_rRNA/rRNA_removed_alignments/HFX_O3_mRNA_rRNA_mapped_hisat2_rRNA_removed_alignment.sam > /Users/DRG/Desktop/HFX_rRNA/rRNA_removed_alignments/HFX_O3_mRNA_rRNA_mapped_hisat2_rRNA_removed_alignment.bam`